BigDataBiology/GMSC-mapper/README.md

   A file providing a human-readable summary of the results.

 ## Parameters
-* `-i/--input`: Path to the input genome contig sequence FASTA file (possibly .gz / .bz2 compressed).
+* `-i/--input`: Path to the input genome contig sequence FASTA file (possibly .gz compressed).

-* `--aa-genes`: Path to the input amino acid sequence FASTA file (possibly .gz / .bz2 compressed).
+* `--aa-genes`: Path to the input amino acid sequence FASTA file (possibly .gz compressed).

-* `--nt-genes`: Path to the input nucleotide gene sequence FASTA file (possibly .gz / .bz2 compressed).
+* `--nt-genes`: Path to the input nucleotide gene sequence FASTA file (possibly .gz compressed).

-* `--nofilter`: Use this if no need to filter <100aa input sequences. (default: False)
+* `--filter`: Use this to filter < 100 aa / <303nt input sequences. (default: False)

 * `-o/--output`: Output directory (will be created if non-existent). (default: ../output)